 Comment on Mortgageal bility

-Subject to individual lendir mortgage loan purposes. ng requirements, we would confirm that the property forms suitable securi ty for normal
+Subject to individual lendir mortgage loan purposes. ng requirements, we would confirm that the property forms suitable secur ity for normal

 Valuations

-Market value in present con Market value on completion Insurance reinstatement val (to include the cost of total r Is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 750,000 £ £ 1,150,000
+Market value in present con Market value on completion Insurance reinstatement val (to include the cost of total r Is a reinspection necessary of essential repairs lue ebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 230,000 £ 240,000

 Buy To Let Cases

-What is the reasonable rangmonth Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £
+month Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncy basis? here there is a steady demand for rented accommodation of this type? £ Yes No

-here there is a steady demand for rented accommodation of this type?
-Yes No
+nere there is a steady demand for rented accommodation or this type:

 Declaration

-Signed Surveyor's name Security Print Code [589771 = 0158]O Electronically signed by:- Mark Rutherford
+Signed Security Print Code [456621 = 6392 ]O Electronically signed by:-

+Surveyor's name Mark Rutherford

 Professional qualifications MRICS

 Company name DM Hall LLP

 Address 15 Miller Road, Ayr, KA7 2AX

 Telephone 01292 286 974

-Fax 01292 610 956
+Fax Report date 01292 610 956 2nd October 2023

-Report date 1st September 2023